top of page

 word of it."

-What?
-"Foolishness!"
-So the beast of this Scene 4 is indeed fantastical.
+Well, truth be said, these beasts of Revelation 13 are indeed fantastical even to an extreme.
 Wildly strange, even grotesque.
-But, friend, just a moment: the imagery is not the message!
-Rather what the beast represents.
-And it represents nations and empires purely secular-idolatrous-atheistic in nature.
-Of which there are some today, as there have been in the past.
-Hopefully, you will not be blinded to that fact by the offensiveness of the metaphorical creature.
-For it is supremely important that all thinking human beings consider what has been the fate of such governments and peoples.
+But, friend, just a moment: the imagery, for as ridiculous as it might seem to you, is not the message!
+Instead, the message is what the beasts represent.
+And they represent dangerous earthly nations and empires that are purely secular-materialistic in nature, some also being officially idolatrous or atheistic.
+Of which there are some today, as there have been throughout the past history of humanity.
+Hopefully, you will not be blinded to that fact by the offensiveness of the metaphorical creatures.
+For it is supremely important that all thinking, and reasoning human beings consider what has been the enormous negative, destructive impact and the sad, shameful, violent, and fatal fate of the governments and peoples represented by the beasts of Revelation.

 E. The appearance of the beast“Now the beast which I saw was like a leopard, his feet were like the feet of a bear, and his mouth like the mouth of a lion.”
 Revelation 13:2